Child Custody Lawyer in Roseville, CA

 The amount of parenting time each parent has with the child and his/her income are some of the factors the court looks at when determining child support in Roseville and California.
 It is possible for someone to have more parenting time and still pay child support to the other parent, since child support is designed to allow the child to live in the same life style in both houses.

 However, there are many more elements that go into the child support decision, so it is important to discuss your situation in full with your child custody attorney before jumping to any conclusions.

 Common factors that may affect your child support calculation in California include:

 - Number of children needing child support

-Can I Modify Existing Custody Orders and Child Support Orders?
+Can I Modify Existing Custody Orders and Child Support Orders in CA?